 CIVMSpace is designed to work on most platforms and is supported in most browsers.

 VoxStation requires a working Java installation.

-If you have trouble accessing CIVMSpace or VoxStation, please contact us at
+If you have trouble accessing CIVMSpace or VoxStation, please contact us.

-From CIVMSpace, select any thumbnail to browse slices from the corresponding dataset.
+The link from the button below will access CIVMSpace, where you can select any thumbnail to browse slices from the corresponding dataset.
 To view

 structure labels, select "Open in VoxStation" from the pull-down menu at the